 Yes, free parking is available at both the front and rear of the Centre.

 Do you have Electric Vehicle Charging?

 We now offer eight 22kW, smart points, with load-balancing technology - meaning they will be reliable and controllable via an App.

 The charge for all users is a competitive 50p per kWh.
 We recommend EV users download the EVC App before arriving at the NSBRC (simply to speed up the process).

 You can find the App on the App Store under EVC Plus.

 Is there disabled parking?

-Yes, disabled parking is available to the front of the Centre (on the right as you drive into the carpark).
+Yes, disabled parking is available at the front of the Centre (on the right as you drive into the carpark).